stembrain/Firefox-Mid-Monitor/README.md

 This is a Firefox XPI extension that adds extra height to the window so content can be scrolled to the middle of your monitor.

-To build the project, install the cfx tool first.
-Then run 'cfx xpi' from the root of this repo
+To build the project, [install the cfx tool](https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Installation) first.
+Then run 'cfx xpi' from the root of this repo.

+The file structure of this project is a modified version of the sample extension created by 'cfx init'.
+I changed the lib/main.js file to use the PageMods API instead of the Tabs API.

+Tested on Firefox 26.

 References: